codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ### GitOps Clients

 GitOps Clients include the  UI and the GitOps CLI.
-The UI provides a unified, enterprise-wide view of deployments (runtimes, clusters, and applications), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
+The UI provides a unified, enterprise-wide view of deployments (Runtimes, clusters, and applications), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
-The Codefresh CLI includes commands to install hybrid runtimes, add external clusters, and manage runtimes and clusters.
+The Codefresh CLI includes commands to install Hybrid GitOps Runtimes, add external clusters, and manage Runtimes and clusters.

 ## Codefresh on-premises platform architecture